VTwin90/UN-PERFECT-DATE/README.md

 ### **Frameworks, Libraries & Programs**

 * [Bootstrap](https://getbootstrap.com/ "Bootstrap") - used to create the layout of the project.
-* [Figma](https://www.figma.com/ "Figma") - used to create the projects wireframes, designs and logo.
+* [Figma](https://figma.com/ "Figma") - used to create the projects wireframes, designs and logo.
+* [Canva](https://canva.com// "Canva") - used to create the design for mobile gif.
+* [TextingStory Chat Story Maker](https://textingstory.com/ "TextingStory") - used to create the content and gif for mobile animation.
+* [Ezgif](https://ezgif.com/loop-count "Ezgif") - used to make the mobile gif loop only once.
 * [Gitpod](https://www.gitpod.io/ "Gitpod") - used to develop the website.
 * [GitHub](https://github.com/ "GitHub") - used to host the project.
 * [Git](https://git-scm.com/) -used for version control.